Have you ever been told you can’t sing?

 In my early years of studying yoga I was blessed to meet and study with Vasudeva, my beloved Sanskrit teacher and a true yogi.
 He had been a Sadhu, or holy man, in India and was living in the jungle around Rishikesh.
 He was invited to live in an ashram where he met a Kiwi woman, fell in love and moved to New Zealand.
 Eventually he started teaching sanskrit and yoga in Auckland.
 He came to our yoga school and taught us many chants, I also studied with him one-on-one.
 I loved it — he was a joyful and enthusiastic teacher, also very strict about the tone and pronunciation of the chants.
 I began to find my voice again, and ever since I have loved to chant.
 My voice is now a ‘sound’ barometer of my wellbeing, expressing how tuned in I am.

-During my three year apprenticeship at the Yoga Academy, I studied voice and singing with a wonderful singer-songwriter, Karen Hunter.
+During my three year apprenticeship, I studied voice and singing with a wonderful singer-songwriter, Karen Hunter.
 I remembering feeling vulnerable, awkward and inadequate.
 Karen was fierce but loving and helped me find a strength and authenticity to my teaching voice.
 I was also fortunate to have lessons with my dear friend, singer-songwriter Josephine Costain.
 Through her encouragement I was well underway to reclaiming my inner and outer singer.
 I now give myself full permission to car-sing at full volume, even at the lights.

 A few years ago I presented a singing and dancing piece to 500 participants at a Southern Cross Wellness Conference.
 Some of the participants were a little sceptical about the health benefits of being a part of an instant 500 person choir, however there was an undeniable joy in the room.
 Singing works!